 For example in our own Bump API documentation, we've updated the documentation on 2021, August 10th to include a new attribute on a specific endpoint, as you can see on this visual diff page:

 Breaking changes identification

 Bump automatically identifies when a change is breaking for your API consumers.
 Here are the changes considered as breaking:

 Rename or delete endpoint, unless it was deprecated before

 Rename or delete a property (body, header or query parameter), unless it was deprecated before

 Add or delete a security requirement

-Bump can notify changes via Slack, email or RSS.
+Bump can notify changes via Slack, email, RSS or any custom HTTP webhook.

 Check the "Notify changes on Slack", fill your webhook URL and the channels you want to get the notifications on

 Users can subscribe to your API changelog and receive a weekly digest.